blorente/naylang-documentation/src/modular_visitor_pattern.md

 Description
 -------

 This pattern takes advantage of the very structure of Visitor-based interpreters.
-In this model of computation, every node in the AST has a certain function associated with it, which provides implicit entry and exit points to the processing of every node.
+In this model of computation, every node in the AST has an `Evaluator` method associated with it, which provides implicit entry and exit points to the processing of every node.
 This gives the class that calls these methods total control over the execution of the tree traversal.
 Up to this point, this caller class was the evaluator itself.

-However, the key to this technique is to take advantage of those intervention points and the extra control over the execution flow and insert arbitrary code at those points.
-This code pieces could potentially do anything, from pausing the normal evaluation flow (e.g. in a debugger) to modifying the AST itself, allowing for any new feature to be developed.
+However, the key to this technique is to take advantage of the intervention points and the extra control over the execution flow and insert arbitrary code in those locations.
+This code pieces could potentially do anything, from pausing the normal evaluation flow (e.g. in a debugger) to modifying the AST itself, potentially allowing for any new feature to be developed.

 This pattern is most comfortably used with classes that implement the same methods as the original class, since that will provide with a common and seamless interface with the rest of the system.